UTDallasEPICS/Kids-U-Donor-Volunteer-Database/docs/setUpProject.md

 ## 4. Setting up Prisma
 - In VSCode, create a new .env file at the project repository root
 - Copy the text from the .env.example file and paste into the .env file
-- Change the `PASSWORD` and `NAME` variables to your account password and your database name
+- Change the `PASSWORD` and `NAME` to your account password and your database name
 - In the VSCode terminal (open with `Terminal > New Terminal` if necessary), run `npm install -g prisma`
 - Restart your computer
 - Then, in the VSCode terminal, run `npx prisma generate` to initialize the database